mbroome/aquabid-reports/README.md

-# Scrap aquabid for auction data since it doesn't provide an api of any kind.
+# Scrape aquabid for auction data since it doesn't provide an api of any kind.

 ```shell